 If you supply foods of animal origin to other food businesses, then additional legislation may apply to you, namely the requirements of Regulation 853/2004/EC laying down specific hygiene rules for food of animal origin.

-In addition to extra, more specific hygiene rules, you will need to apply for approval from your inspecting authority to allow you to continue to carry out business to business activities.
+As well as extra, more specific hygiene rules, you will need to apply for approval from your inspecting authority to allow you to continue to carry out business-to-business activities.

 You should discuss changes in activities with your environmental health officer to make sure that you are complying with legislation.

 Marginal, localised and restricted activities (MLR)